fieldtrip/website/tutorial/nirs_multichannel.md

 ### Epoch

-In the single channel tutorial, after initial preprocessing we continued with removing ‘bad’ data as there were no pieces of the data that were both irrelevant (say, during a break) and very noisy.
+In the single channel tutorial, after initial preprocessing we continued with removing bad data as there were no pieces of the data that were both irrelevant (say, during a break) and very noisy.
 In this tutorial, we will first segment the data to get the time segments of interest before we move on to cleaning the data further.
 The motivation here to first segment and then detect artifacts is that the largest artifacts in the data are due to motion artifacts that occur between the experimental blocks.
 By segmenting the data in trials, these non-relevant sections in the data are ignored and we obtain a cleaner data set already.

 In this experiment, the segment of interest is a period of 5 s before and 20s after stimulus onset.
 We will cut out the segments in the data using the function **[ft_redefinetrial](/reference/ft_redefinetrial)**.
 Normally we would use **[ft_definetrial](/reference/ft_definetrial)** to determine the segments, but due to the resampling the sample indices have changed and hence we will do it by hand.

     event = ft_read_event('LR-01-2015-06-01-0002.oxy3');

-    adc001 = find(strcmp({event.type}, ‘ADC001’));
+    adc001 = find(strcmp({event.type}, 'ADC001'));
-    adc002 = find(strcmp({event.type}, ‘ADC002’));
+    adc002 = find(strcmp({event.type}, 'ADC002'));

     % get the sample number in the original data
     % note that we transpose them to get columns